brendanmarko/Enigma/README.md

 The KeySheet contains all the information needed to construct the layout of the machine with respect to the Rotors, Reflector and Plugboard settings.

 # Note on Keysheets
-### To create a new Keysheet with your own inputs follow this convention
+### Creating new KeySheets, such as the one below, use the format given
 * 132
 * ARK
 * AB CD EX FU GR WM